magento/merchdocs/src/cms/page-builder-elements-text.md

 1. Update the _Advanced_ settings as needed.

-   - Choose the the **Alignment** to control the positioning of the text within the parent container:
+   - Choose an **Alignment** to control the positioning of the text within the parent container:

       |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
       |Left|Aligns the list along the left border of the parent container, with allowance for any padding that is specified.